Future homes

 Future homes need standards

-The Government is aiming to introduce new Building Standards for new homes built from 2025.
-The MCS Foundation is asking that these new Building Standards require a meaningful deployment of solar panels on the roof of all new homes, and include electric vehicle charging points and heat pumps as the default.
-By mandating for smart homes, we would be ensuring homes have lower energy bills and are able to contribute energy back to the grid.
+The MCS Foundation is therefore calling for the Housing Minister to require a meaningful deployment of solar panels on the roof of all new homes.
+By mandating for smart homes in the Future Homes Standard, we would also be ensuring homes have lower energy bills and are able to sell excess energy back to the grid.

 It is vital that any renewables deployed in homes must be installed to the appropriate MCS standards.
 These standards are essential to ensuring consumer confidence in renewable technology.